tensorflow/models/research/slim/README.md

 ## Installing latest version of TF-slim

-As of 8/28/16, the latest [stable release of TF](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html#pip-installation) is r0.10, which does not contain the latest version of TF-Slim.
+As of 8/28/16, the latest [stable release of TF](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html#pip-installation) is r0.10, which contains most of TF-Slim but not some later additions.
 To obtain the latest version, you must install the most recent nightly build of TensorFlow.
 You can find the latest nightly binaries at [TensorFlow Installation](https://github.com/tensorflow/tensorflow#installation)